thaddeuskkr/tkkr.dev/README.md

 # tkkr.dev

-This repository contains code for a personal website hosted at [tkkr.dev](https://www.tkkr.dev).
+This repository contains code for the first version of my personal website hosted at [tkkr.dev](https://www.tkkr.dev).

 ## 🧞 Commands